 This collaboration acknowledges the role of workplaces and training environments where College training programs are delivered and patient care is provided.

-The College promotes a safe and supportive learning environment for Fellows and trainees through:
+The College promotes a safe and supportive learning environment for Fellows and trainees through these measures:

 Standards, policies and guidelines

 - raising awareness about the standards of behaviour expected of RACP members in the conduct of their professional duties.

 - reviewing current standards for accreditation of training sites specifically relating to training and unacceptable behaviour, including workplace bullying.

 - establishing agreed protocols with employers about investigation and management of complaints.